DongZhizhen/NX-Quick-signature/README.md

 3. REBOOT computer

+4. Open the NX program and enter the drawing interface

-4. Using the shortcut keys "Crtl+U" in drawing interface, and import the "NX10_QuickSignature.dll" file
+5. Use the shortcut keys "Crtl+U", and import the "NX10_QuickSignature.dll" file

-5. Enjoy!
+6. Enjoy!

 # Compiler Environment